Gurge44/EndlessHostRoles/README.md

 <br>

-## Installation
-1. Download and install the latest version of [TOHRE](https://github.com/Loonie-Toons/TownOfHost-ReEdited/releases/latest)
-2. Download the dll file provided in the latest release of TOHE+ (disable your anti-cheat temporarily if it prevents you from downloading because it thinks it's a virus)
-3. Replace the TOHE.dll file you see in Among Us/BepInEx/plugins with the one you downloaded from the TOHE+ release
-4. Start Among Us (from Steam/Epic Games) (Note: The first startup may take a while due to the mass amount of files it needs to create)

 ## Additions, Changes, and improvements compared to TOHRE
 - Note: The goal with this branch is to improve the existing stuff over adding new roles.
 Some of the new stuff listed below are ported into TOHRE by me.
 ### New gamemode